fsquillace/junest/README.md

 # juju -r
 ```

-The first time you execute it, the script will download the JuJu image and place it
+If the JuJu image has not been downloaded yet, the script will download
-to the default directory ~/.juju.
+the JuJu image and will place it to the default directory ~/.juju.
 You can change the default directory by changing the environment variable *JUJU\_HOME*.

 If you are new on Archlinux and you are not familiar with *pacman* package manager